Explore the 2019 programme below, either by browsing the separate sections, or looking at the timetable view.

 Having survived decades of hardship and cultural genocide, Haida today are reclaiming their language with hard work and dedication.
 The film is part of thriving cultural and language revitalisation programme; fluent elders carefully translated the script into three Haida dialects and trained the fully-Haida cast in memorizing, pronouncing, and expressing their lines.

-Actors William Mitchell Russ and Harold Williams will attend this screening to accept the Award, and take part in a Q&A.
+William Mitchell Russ - one of the film's lead actors - will attend this screening to accept the Award, and take part in a Q&A.

 Haida Gwaii, Canada

 Language(s) of film subjects